-Texas Reads English as a Second Language (ESL) Program – Spring 2013
+Texas Reads English as a Second Language (ESL) Program – Spring 2014

-ESL students are adults 18 and up who need beginning & survival level English.
+ESL students are adults 18 and up who need beginning and survival level English.
 The classes cover only very basic English phrases for shopping, banking, talking to a doctor, talking to your child’s teacher, etc.

 If you are willing to give two hours of your time on a weekly or monthly basis, or would like to volunteer in any way for the ESL class, please contact the Family Literacy Librarian Bobbee Pennington via email at email@example.com or at the Clara Mounce Library at (979) 209-5600.

-The last tutor training workshop and lunch was Saturday, January 19 from 10-1.
 Volunteer tutor training is available on an ongoing basis and also online.